nonit-gupta/Image-Processing-Applications/README.md

 ## Project Structure

-- `Steel_Defect_Detection_endeval.ipynb`: The main Jupyter Notebook containing the end-to-end process of data loading, model building, training, and evaluation.
+- `Steel_Defect_Detection.ipynb`: The main Jupyter Notebook containing the end-to-end process of data loading, model building, training, and evaluation.
-- `assignment/assignment2_imageproc.ipynb`: A supplementary notebook, likely containing earlier explorations of image processing techniques.
-- `Steel Surface Defect Detection_Report.docx`: A detailed report of the project.
+- `Steel_Defect_Detection_Report.docx`: A detailed report of the project.
 - `requirements.txt`: A list of Python dependencies required to run the project.

 ## Dataset